FireflyMigration/firefly-doc/01-Development/02-Articles/Improve-Performance/11-Using-the-Profiler-to-investigate-non-database-related-performance-issues/01-index.md

-﻿There are cases, where the profiler can direct us to a piece of code that is not granular enough for us to understand the root cause of a performance problem.
+﻿﻿There are cases, where the profiler can direct us to a piece of code that is not granular enough for us to understand the root cause of a performance problem.

 For example in our case, the profiler shows that the `OnLeaveRow` is taking a long time.
 ![2017 03 30 18H01 34](2017-03-30_18h01_34.png)